openid/OpenYOLO-Spec/android/introduction.md

 The set of installed credential providers on an Android device can be be determined using the system [PackageManager](https://developer.android.com/reference/android/content/pm/PackageManager.html) query interface.
-OpenYOLO providers must define an activity for hint retrieval, which must be listed in the provider app manifest with the following intent filter:
+For an OpenYOLO provider to be able to provide hints, for instance, it must define an activity for hint retrieval.
+This activity is listed in the provider's manifest, with an OpenYOLO intent filter:

 ```xml
 <intent-filter>